 Cakir; Celik, Demiral, Bardakci, Kadioglu; Calhanoglu, Kokcu; Kahveci, Guler, Yildiz; B. Yilmaz

-Latest Iceland vs Türkiye football prediction
+Latest football match prediction: Iceland vs Türkiye

-Iceland vs Türkiye score prediction
+Predicting the score for Iceland vs Türkiye

 - Sportsmole: Iceland 0-1 Turkey